 Hone your talents!
 Improve your skills!
 Learn from professionals!
 Leave your mark as a participant in the Professional Naturalist Fellowship.
-Spend a year facilitating amazing experiences for students while you develop teaching, public relations, and other skills that will prepare you for success as an environmental educator.
+Spend a year facilitating amazing experiences for students while you develop teaching and public relations skills or earn an Environmental Education Certificate that will prepare you for success as an environmental educator.

-Eagle Bluff's primary audience is 4th through 8th grade students who participate in our K-12 Overnight Program.
-Visiting students can however range from Kindergarten through 12th grade.
+Eagle Bluff's primary audience is 4th - 8th grade students who participate in our Residential Program.
+However, visiting students can range from Kindergarten through 12th grade.
 Other audiences include scout troops, church groups, at-risk youth, corporate groups, family and adult weekends, and college classes.
 To learn more about our programs visit the Programs page »

 Teaching Opportunities l Fellowship participants teach up to 8 three-hour-long ecology, natural history, culture, challenge skills, and outdoor recreation classes per week.
 Each participant also presents a one-hour "naturalist program" to large groups usually in the evenings.
 Naturalists choose a topic from developed slide shows, demonstrations, or character programs.